 Make the English Muffins

-As an extra precaution, to make sure the muffins are cooked through to the middle, I’ll place the muffins on a baking sheet in a 325 degree oven and bake for 5-10 minutes.
+As an extra precaution, to make sure the muffins are cooked through to the center, I’ll place the muffins on a baking sheet in an oven heated to 300ยฐF and bake for 5-10 minutes.

 Sourdough English Muffins